National Museum of the Marine Corps: Exhibits

+On October 6, 2024, the Final Phase of the museum opened.
+The exhibit includes Marine Corps history from 1976 to the present, and covers Desert Storm, humanitarian missions, Iraq, and Afghanistan.

 It also has a statue of a horse, Sergeant Reckless, which served with the Marine Corps in Korea.
 The statue was dedicated on Friday, 26 July 2013.

 The museum also includes classrooms, a theater, a gift shop, a bar, a restaurant, and a rifle range laser simulator.
 The Korean War gallery features a section that simulates the cold temperature and sounds of the Battle of the Chosin Reservoir in 1951, while the war's fighting was at its peak.
 Two play areas for children can also be found within the museum.